AI on device

 Most Android manufacturers offer three to four years of software support for their premium and flagship devices.
 But then Google raised the bar with the Pixel 8 this year, promising seven years of OS and security updates.

 Admittedly, the pace of innovation in the smartphone world has slowed down over the past few years.
-While each new model is an improvement over its predecessor, it’s iterative and doesn’t offer any significant real-world improvements.
+While every new model is an improvement over its predecessor, it’s iterative and doesn’t offer any significant real-world improvements.

 (According to Android Police)